catniplab/vlgp/README.md

 This package requires Python >= 3.5.

 ## Changes

-0.1
-- New fit function now only requires observation and the number of latent as argument, and returns a single dict containing all results.
+- New *fit* function now only requires observation and the number of latent as argument, and returns a single dict containing all results.
 Usage: result = fit(y=y, z_dim=2).
+- It saves intermediate results if *path* is passed to *fit*.
+- One can now add any function to the list argument *callbacks* to measure the iterations.

 ## Usage